NarsilDev/digital-ocean-articles/kubernetes-security.md

 Adding more users to the cluster is not a trivial task.
 As discussed earlier, Kubernetes API is unaware of user management.
 This section will guide you through the process of creating two new remote users: a regular namespace administrator **adm** and a normal user **sammy**, each one having independent kubeconfig files.

-1. One more time, you'll need an active SSH session on your Master node:
+1. One more time, you'll need an active SSH session on your Master node connect using the following command:

     ```command
-[environment second]
+[environment local]
 ssh ubuntu@<^>master_ip<^>
     ```